calcvids/calcvids.github.io/pages/instructorinfo.md

 Reading Ximera spreadsheet files
 --------------------
 If you have sent us your Google-connected email address, you have access to a Google Drive folder with a collection of spreadsheets--one for each Ximera set that at least one of your students has completed.
 Each spreadsheet has 15 columns:
- - The first three columns show the student's username, first name, and last name
+ - The first three columns show the student's first name, last name, and username
 - "Date Started" is the date when the student started watching the videos
 - "Time Started" is the time (in Zulu time zone) when the student started watching the videos
  - "Video 0 Watched" shows the percent of Video 0 that the student watched.
 Only about 1/3 of students in a class see the Video 0, so all of the other students will have a "NA" in this column